yunapahk/create-react-app/README.md

 ## React Mini-Portfolio
 This exercise is for getting used to creating/working with React components

+## Screenshots

 ## Step One - Setup

-- In your unit 1 day 1 folder create a new react project `npx create-react-app day-1-homework`
+- Create a new react project `npx create-react-app yourfoldername`
-- cd into the new day-1-homework folder
+- cd into the new folder
-- run npm start so you see the starter React page (spinning logo)
+- run npm start (you should see the React spinning logo)

 ## Step Two - Create our components